-Students were able to manage their emotions to enable them to learn and access the curriculum
+Students were able to manage their emotions to enable them to learn and access the curriculum.

 Continue with this, Early identification is important, there is a positive effect both on mental health but also student's ability to access academic work too.
-Students also have access to an in-school Student Wellbeing Manager in addition to this provision as well as a non-teaching DSL who started at the school in June 2023.
+Students also have access to an in-school Student Wellbeing Manager who is within a non-teaching position.
 Regular meetings are conducted between these teams to determine the most appropriate level of support if put into place in a timely manner for students.
+A series of lunch time intervention opportunities have also been made available within the school student wellbeing room facility.